AIMLDS7/Data-Analysis-for-Solar-and-WInd/README.md

 └── 📄 LICENSE
 ```

 **Design rationale:** City scripts import from `utils.py` rather than copy-pasting logic.
-This means any bug fix or improvement to (say) `remove_outliers()` propagates to all city analyses automatically — a basic software engineering principle often missed in data science projects.
+Any fix to `remove_outliers()` or `sarima_forecast()` propagates to all city analyses automatically — a basic software engineering principle often skipped in data science projects.

 ---